vxgmichel/marbles/README.md

 [...] # About 21 MB
 ```

-More conveniently, those computers can be generated directly from a FlipJump memory file (`.fjm`).
+More conveniently, those computers can be generated from a FlipJump memory file (`.fjm`).
 Width and size are taken directly from the file header, e.g:
 ```shell
 $ ./flipjump-to-marbles.py hello_world.fjm
 16-bit FlipJump computer programmed with `hello_world.fjm` (262 words)
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 [...]
 ```